A

 alpha radiation helium nuclei ejected from a nucleus during nuclear decay

-alternating current an electric current that reverses direction during its cycle
+alternating current an electric current that reverses direction during

 ammeter an electric meter that measures current